 If you love cookies as much as we do, you will want to check out all of my delicious gluten free cookie recipes!

 Yes, you can easily freeze these coconut macaroons.
-Allow your cookies to cool, then place them in a freezer-safe container and freeze.
+Allow your cookies to cool, then freeze in a freezer-safe container and freeze.
 (I personally use Freezer Ziplock bags.)

-These macaroon cookies will keep for 3-4 days in an air-tight container.
-Otherwise, I highly recommend you freeze them.
+These macaroon cookies will keep fresh for 3-4 days in an airtight container.
+Otherwise, I highly recommend freezing them.

 If you use sweetened coconut, your cookies will turn out very sweet.
 If you only have sweetened shredded coconut, omit the extra added sugar this recipe calls for.